 Students may be admitted with regular, provisional, or provisional probation status.
 Admission status is recommended by the department's graduate program head.
 The offer of admission is issued by the Dean of the Graduate School.

 To be granted regular standing, the student must (1) hold a baccalaureate, MS, MA, MBA or terminal degree in a field acceptable to the applicable graduate program; (2) have a grade point average of at least 3.00 on a 4.0 scale; (3) have acceptable GRE scores if required by the department; and (4) have demonstrated potential for graduate study.
-Students who are in their final term of undergraduate study will be admitted provisionally, with the status changed to regular admission as soon as a transcript showing completion of the bachelor’s degree with acceptable GPA and courses.
+Students who are in their final term of undergraduate study will be admitted provisionally, with the status changed to regular admission as soon as a transcript is received showing completion of the bachelor's degree with acceptable GPA and courses.

 Provisional Probation Admission